 Did you know that half of the world is bilingual?
 Billions of people can speak at least two languages fluently.
 So, nothing’s stopping you.
 If you want to experience these benefits of being bilingual, you can start your journey today.
 In fact, you don’t even need to be proficient to reap these benefits.
 They naturally happen as you progress.

-Whether you like talking to people or you just enjoy the company of others, being bilingual significantly increases the number of people with whom you can communicate.
+If you love talking to people in one language, imagine how many more you can talk to in two.
 Even if you learn a language that has a much smaller population of native speakers, you can still communicate with a much larger group of people.

-It is also highly likely that you are a significantly better listener.
+It’s also highly likely that you’ll become a significantly better listener.
 You have learned to work through the nuances and expressions that are very different from your first language, which gives you clues on how to listen more efficiently.
-It is only natural that this will spill into your normal listening skills.
+It’s only natural that this will spill into your normal listening skills.

 Children who learn a second language have a lot of fantastic benefits they can reap.

 While children seem to have an innate ability to learn multiple languages, adults have more doubts.
 Past teenage years, adults develop a sense of failure and anxiety from language learning.
 But don’t let that deter you.
 In fact, adults have a better ability to understand the logic of grammar.
 That can significantly help when learning a second language.

 One of the best benefits of learning a new language as a senior is that it helps to keep your mind sharp.
 You have the time to dedicate yourself to learning, and it keeps you from feeling like your time is wasted.
 There is also evidence that suggests being bilingual in your later years comes with the health benefit of reducing your risk of mentally deteriorating diseases, such as Alzheimer’s and dementia.